devchallenges-io/curriculum/2-responsive-web/challenges/8-our-team-section.md

   - Document the code and provide clear instructions on how to run and use the website.
   - Deploy the website to make it accessible for everyone.
 seo:
-  title: "Meet the Team Section Challenge"
+  title: "Meet the Team Section Challenge | HTML & CSS project"
-  description: "Build a meet the team section website challenge with provided design.
+  description: "Build a meet the team section website project with provided design.
 The layout should have 5 images representing 5 members, each including their name and job title.
-The goal of this challenge is to practice grid layout and position absolute/relative, and style a responsive layout.
-This project is perfect for intermediate developers who want to enhance their HTML and CSS skills while creating a visually appealing and responsive website.
-By implementing a meet the team section using grid layout and position absolute/relative, you will learn how to create a complex and visually appealing web page that adapts to different screen sizes.
-Additionally, you will gain experience working with HTML and CSS to structure and style the website.
-This project will help you improve your understanding of grid layout, position absolute/relative, responsive design, and create visually appealing and user-friendly web pages.
-Get ready to showcase your HTML and CSS skills and create an engaging meet the team section!"
+The goal of this project is to practice grid layout and position absolute/relative, and style a responsive layout.
+This project is perfect for intermediate developers who want to enhance their HTML and CSS skills while creating a visually appealing and responsive website."
   keywords:
     - "meet the team section challenge"
     - "html css project"